KshreyVishrant/Sketch-App/README.md

 - For exit, first you will asked if you want to save the file in a dialog box.
 If you click no, the drawing will not be saved and we will proceed with the loading part.
 If you click on yes, you will get a dialog box asking for the filename with which you want to save the file(a .txt file) and after submitting that your will be saved.
 After that, the system will exit.

--<b> Help:</b> The help menu will have a menu item about, clicking on which dialog will appear displaying my program(Computer Science), my name and my WATID.
+-<b> Help:</b> The help menu will have a menu item about, clicking on which dialog will appear displaying my program(Computer Science), my name and my Guelph ID.

 <b>Window Resizing: </b>